ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 SRR4420294.gene.txt
 ```

-Each file has a commented line staring with a # which gives the command used to create the count table and the relevant seven columns as follows, for example:
+Each file has a commented line starting with a # which gives the command used to create the count table and the relevant seven columns as follows, for example:

 `head SRR4420298.gene.txt`